Hotpatch for new virtual machines

 Understanding the patch status for your VM

-On this screen, you'll see the Hotpatch status for your VM.
+On this screen, you'll see the hotpatch status for your VM.
 You can also review if there any available patches for your VM that haven't been installed.
-As described in the ‘Patch installation’ section above, all security and critical updates will be automatically installed on your VM using Automatic VM Guest Patching and no extra actions are required.
+As described in the ‘Patch installation’ section above, all security and critical updates are automatically installed on your VM using Automatic VM Guest Patching and no extra actions are required.
 Patches with other update classifications aren't automatically installed.
 Instead, they're viewable in the list of available patches under the ‘Update compliance’ tab.
 You can also view the history of update deployments on your VM through the ‘Update history’.
 Update history from the past 30 days is displayed, along with patch installation details.

 With automatic VM guest patching, your VM is periodically and automatically assessed for available updates.
 These periodic assessments ensure that available patches are detected.
 You can view the results of the assessment on the Updates screen above, including the time of the last assessment.
 You can also choose to trigger an on-demand patch assessment for your VM at any time using the ‘Assess now’ option and review the results after assessment completes.